The Ultimate Spanish DELE Exam Guide of 2021 You Need to Bookmark

 What Is the DELE Exam?

 The tests are designed by the Universidad de Salamanca (University of Salamanca) in Salamanca, Spain.
-The university, located west of Madrid, also corrects and delivers a final evaluation of all exams to those who take them.
+Located west of Madrid, it also corrects and delivers the final results of the exam.

-You can find out more about the DELE on the official website or on the Cervantes Institute website (both linked above), as well as this guide from FU International Academy Tenerife.
+You can find out more about the DELE on the official website or on the Cervantes Institute website, as well as this guide from FU International Academy Tenerife.

 What Are the 6 DELE Exam Levels?